Raila Odinga: Multi-party politics

 At the time of Odinga's departure to Norway, the Forum for the Restoration of Democracy (FORD), a movement formed to agitate for the return of multi-party democracy to Kenya, was newly formed.
 In February 1992, Odinga returned to join FORD, then led by his father Jaramogi Oginga Odinga.
 He was elected Vice Chairman of the General Purposes Committee of the party.
 In the months running up to the 1992 General Election, FORD split into FORD-Kenya, led by Odinga's father Jaramogi Oginga Odinga, and FORD-Asili led by Kenneth Matiba.
 Odinga became Ford-Kenya's Deputy Director of Elections.
 Odinga won the Langata Constituency parliamentary seat, previously held by Philip Leakey of KANU.
 Odinga became the second father of multi-party democracy in Kenya after Kenneth Matiba.
 When Jaramogi Oginga Odinga died in January 1994 and Michael Wamalwa Kijana succeeded him as FORD-Kenya chairman, Odinga challenged him for the party leadership.
 The elections were marred by controversy after which Odinga resigned from FORD-Kenya to join the National Development Party (NDP).

 Member of Parliament

-In his first bid for the presidency in the 1997 General Election, Odinga finished third after President Moi, the incumbent, and Democratic Party candidate Mwai Kibaki.
+In his first bid for the presidency in the 1997 Kenyan general election, Odinga finished third after President Moi, the incumbent, and Democratic Party candidate Mwai Kibaki.
 He however retained his position as the Langata MP.